 About your location during emergency calls

-For your safety, the location information on your device might be used for emergency calls to aid response efforts regardless of whether you enable Location Services.
+For safety purposes, your iPhone’s location information may be used when you place an emergency call to aid response efforts regardless of whether you enable Location Services.

 1. iPad (Wi-Fi + Cellular models): Make sure that Cellular Data is on in Settings > Cellular > Cellular Data, even if you're not subscribed to a cellular data plan.
 This will allow your device to more accurately calibrate itself using network time and location information.
 In some instances, disabling a SIM PIN may be necessary.

-2. iOS devices sold in China may use the term Wireless LAN (WLAN) instead of Wi-Fi.
-Not all China iPhone models support WLAN.
+2. iOS and iPadOS devices sold in China mainland and Germany may use the term Wireless LAN (WLAN) instead of Wi-Fi.

 3. GPS is available on iPhone and iPad Wi-Fi + Cellular models.